Best hikes in Oregon

 Difficulty: Hard

-This challenging Oregon hike in Beacon Rock State Park was made for seasoned trekkers.
+This challenging hike is over the border in Washington at Beacon Rock State Park.
 With an elevation gain of over 2,200-feet, this is one of the grandest adventures you can have in the Columbia Gorge.

 The path takes you to scenic waterfalls, pristine forests, sharp cliffs and heart-racing mountaintop views.
 You’ll gain splendid views of Hamilton Mountain and the snow-capped peaks of Mount Hood and Mount Adams.